top of page

 About.

-Michelle is a PhD student currently enrolled in the Earth and planetary sciences program at the University of California, Riverside.
-She focuses on detection and characterization of exoplanets and exomoons in the habitable zone of their stars, with particular interest in lower than Earth mass exoplanet habitability.
-She is currently building a model to investigate the lower planet size limit of planetary habitability.
+Michelle is a PhD student currently enrolled in the Earth and planetary sciences program at the University of California, Riverside, with plans for graduation in March 2025.
+She focuses on detection and characterization of exoplanets in the habitable zone of their stars, with particular interest in lower than Earth mass exoplanet habitability.
+She is currently building a model to investigate how small a planet can be and still maintain liquid surface water, one of the necessary factors to support life as we know it.

-Michelle also detects and refines the masses and orbits of exoplanets using the radial velocity (RV) method.
-She is currently following many known planet systems that have shown indications of additional planets in orbit in order to detect the long period outer companions.
-She is also a member of the TESS-Keck Survey (TKS) team that conducts RV followup of TESS Objects of Interest.
+Michelle also detects and refines the masses and orbits of exoplanets using a combination of radial velocity (RV), transit and astrometry.
+She is currently observing 10 known planet systems that have shown indications of additional planets in orbit in order to detect the long period outer companions.
+These observations have lead to the discovery of 3 planets so far.
+She was a member of the TESS-Keck Survey (TKS) team that conducted RV followup of TESS Objects of Interest (TOIs) and lead the discovery paper of TOI-1386 b and c.

 Michelle is also a commercial pilot and currently holds an Australian ATPL with plans to convert this to an FAA APT.